0day-ci/linux/Documentation/driver-api/usb/writing_usb_driver.rst

     }

-If a program currently has an open handle to the device, we reset the flag ``device_present``.
-For every read, write, release and other functions that expect a device to be present, the driver first checks this flag to see if the device is still present.
-If not, it releases that the device has disappeared, and a ``-ENODEV`` error is returned to the user-space program.
-When the release function is eventually called, it determines if there is no device and if not, it does the cleanup that the ``skel_disconnect`` function normally does if there are no open files on the device (see Listing 5).
+If the driver probed the device successfully, the flag ``disconnected`` is initialized and set to false.
+For every read, write and other functions that expect a device to be present, the driver first checks this flag to see if the device is still present.
+If not, a ``-ENODEV`` error is returned to the user-space program.
+When the device is disconnected, skel_disconnect() is called.
+It sets ``disconnected`` to true and cleans up.

 Isochronous Data
 ================